 From non-league to the Premier League in a quarter of a century, Wigan’s remarkable rise was bankrolled by local businessman Dave Whelan.

-Here PA Media takes a look at some of the highs and lows of Wigan’s tumultuous recent history.
+Here the PA news agency takes a look at some of the highs and lows of Wigan’s tumultuous recent history.

 1978: Wigan’s strength in the Northern Premier League is finally realised as the club are narrowly admitted into the Football League at the expense of local rivals Southport.